jeremytammik/tbc/a/2045_dll_paradise.md

   [I get an error #252](https://github.com/jeremytammik/RevitLookup/issues/252)

 - [Request for adding `WorksharingTooltipInfo` properties #254](https://github.com/jeremytammik/RevitLookup/issues/254)
-- A discussion of the `AssemblyLoadContext` used to implement the dependnecy isolation, [Build Automation Version is breaking Revit 2025 #246](https://github.com/jeremytammik/RevitLookup/issues/246)
+- A discussion of the `AssemblyLoadContext` used to implement the dependency isolation, [Build Automation Version is breaking Revit 2025 #246](https://github.com/jeremytammik/RevitLookup/issues/246)

-As further improvements, the follwowing type extensions are added for the [`Part` class, associated classes #255](https://github.com/jeremytammik/RevitLookup/pull/255) and [`WorksharingUtils` #257](https://github.com/jeremytammik/RevitLookup/pull/257):
+As further improvements, the following type extensions are added for the [`Part` class, associated classes #255](https://github.com/jeremytammik/RevitLookup/pull/255) and [`WorksharingUtils` #257](https://github.com/jeremytammik/RevitLookup/pull/257):